Ukrainian orthography of 2019: Development and implementation

+On May 22, 2024, the transitional period for the full implementation of the new Ukrainian orthography has ended.

 Major changes to the 1993 orthography

 Critics

 Writer Andrii Kokotiukha believes that orthography will make learning the Ukrainian language more difficult: "I am in favor of Ukrainian citizens mastering the Ukrainian language in general.
 Because half of the population did not follow the norms of the old orthography.
 And some of those who use the language in everyday life did not know about the existence of norms as such.
 I will write as I wrote.
 After all, the new orthography provides for the rules "and so it is possible, and so it is possible."
 If there is something critical, there are editors, professional broadcasters.
 In fact, these innovations will repel those who have just started using Ukrainian due to various circumstances.
 And some carriers will just be ironic, like me."